 3 Different Methods To Upgrade Ubuntu To Latest Version

-Ubuntu 18.10, codenamed Cosmic Cuttlefish, and all official flavors have been released.
-Ubuntu 18.10 ships with Linux Kernel 4.18 and latest GNOME desktop 3.30.
-Ubuntu 18.10 will be supported for 9 months until July 2019.
+Ubuntu 19.10, code named Eoan Ermine, has been released.
+Ubuntu 19.10 ships with Linux Kernel 5.13 and latest GNOME desktop 3.34.
+Ubuntu 19.10 will be supported for 9 months until July 2020.
 For more details about this release, check the official releases notes.
-If you’re new Ubuntu user, you can download the Ubuntu 18.10 desktop and server editions from here and install it right away as described in this guide.
-And all other official flavours can be downloaded from their respective official sites.
-If you already have Ubuntu installed on your system, you can easily upgrade it to latest Ubuntu 18.10 version.
-In this guide, I have provided three different ways to upgrade Ubuntu latest version, which is Ubuntu 18.10.
+If you’re new Ubuntu user, you can download the Ubuntu 19.10 desktop and server editions from here and install it right away as described in this guide.
+If you already have Ubuntu installed on your system, you can easily upgrade it to latest Ubuntu 19.10 version.
+In this guide, I have provided three different ways to upgrade Ubuntu latest version, which is Ubuntu 19.10.
 Read on.

 3 Different Ways To Upgrade Ubuntu To Latest Version